-From a cell’s birth during mitosis or meiosis to its death by one of the several modalities that exist, peptidases shape all activities of a cell’s life and of all organisms.
+From a cell’s birth during mitosis or meiosis to its death by one of the several modalities that exist, peptidases shape all activities of cell’s life in all organisms.
 Thus, it is not surprising that most pathologies have proteolytic activity either as a cause or as a contributing factor.
-Despite the fact that peptidases have been the focus of intense scrutiny for more than 135 years (who does not recall the 1880 work by M. Ad.
-Wortz on papain?), we still have much to learn, helped by genetics, ‘-omics’, chips, libraries, chemistry, cell biology, imaging tools all underpined by biochemistry.
+Despite the fact that peptidases have been the focus of intense scrutiny for more than 135 years (Who does not recall the 1880 work by M. Ad.
+Wortz on papain?).
+However, we still have much to learn helped by genetics, ‘-omics’, chips, libraries, chemistry, cell biology, and imaging tools, all underpinned by biochemistry.
 Hence, Frontiers in proteolysis is the meeting motto to highlight where proteolysis research will lead us.

 Joanne, Jean-Bernard and Chris

 Photo credit: Banff & Lake Louise Tourism / Paul Zizka Photography